 This shows that the entropy of a normally distributed variable depends only on its standard deviation, not on its mean.
-As discussed in detail in the first part, the fact that hydrological variables are non-negative ( $x \ge 0$ ) implies that the ME distribution is the truncated normal distribution, in which the entropy depends on both $\mu$ and $\sigma$ .
-Furthermore, if the variation is very high, i.e. $\sigma/\mu > 1$ , then the (extensive) ME distribution does not exist.
+As discussed in detail in the first part, the fact that hydrological variables are non-negative ($x \ge 0$) implies that the ME distribution is the truncated normal distribution, in which the entropy depends on both μ and σ .
+Furthermore, if the variation is very high, i.e. $\sigma/\mu > 1$, then the (extensive) ME distribution does not exist.
 However, a generalization of the extensive entropy concept enables, even in this case, derivation of the ME distribution, which turns out to be power-type (Pareto).
-In the limiting case $\sigma/\mu \to 0$ the truncated normal distribution becomes identical to the normal distribution whereas in the limiting case $\sigma/\mu = 1$ both the truncated normal and the Pareto distributions are identical to the exponential distribution.
+In the limiting case $\sigma/\mu \rightarrow 0$, the truncated normal distribution becomes identical to the normal distribution whereas in the limiting case $\sigma/\mu = 1$ both the truncated normal and the Pareto distributions are identical to the exponential distribution.

-The case studies of the first part showed that temperature exhibits very low variation, even on small time scales, and thus follows virtually normal distribution on all time scales; in contrast, rainfall and runoff on small time scales (e.g. hourly, daily) exhibit high variation and thus follow Pareto distributions.
+The case studies of the first part showed that temperature exhibits very low variation, even at small time scales, and thus follows virtually normal distribution at all time scales; in contrast, rainfall and runoff at small time scales (e.g. hourly, daily)

+exhibit high variation and thus follow Pareto distributions.
 As time scale becomes larger, the variation becomes lower and the ME distribution tends to be the normal distribution.
 In this paper it is assumed that time scales are not finer than annual and thus the normal distribution is a good approximation of the ME distribution for all processes of interest; thus no other distributions except normal are examined in this paper.
-This simplifies calculations as the normal distribution is preserved in aggregate time scales and, besides, the multivariate distributions, either unconditional or conditional, are normal too.
-The annual scale allows also the convenient hypothesis of stationarity, which was already mentioned; had the basic scale been shorter than annual, such a hypothesis would not be plausible due to sub-annual periodicity of hydrologic phenomena.
+This simplifies calculations as the normal distribution, either unconditional or conditional, are normal too.
+The annual scale allows also the convenient hypothesis of stationarity, which was already mentioned; had the basic scale been shorter than annual, such a hypothesis would not be plausible due to sub-annual periodicity of hydrological phenomena.
 In some cases, over-annual periodicities have been observed in natural phenomena, due to the 11-year sunspot cycle, or to the periodicity of El Niño and La Niña anomalies (e.g. Tomasino et al., 2004).
-Obviously, the stationarity assumption is not valid in such cases and the subsequent analysis would not be applicable, unless the process is appropriately transformed to remove periodicity.
+The stationarity assumption and the subsequent analysis may not be applicable in such cases, unless the process is appropriately transformed to remove periodicity.

-With the notational convenience already described in the Introduction, the basic scale k = 1 is assumed to be the annual scale, so $X_i$ represents the annual value at discrete time (year) i.
+With the notational convenience already described in the Introduction, the basic scale k = 1 is assumed to be the annual scale, so X_i represents the annual value at discrete time (year) i.
 Further, it is assumed that time i = 0 represents the present, time i = 1, 2, ... represents the future and time i = -1, -2, ... represents the past.
-The stationary process $X_i$ is determined in terms of its nth order joint distribution function $F(\mathbf{x}n)$ or the density $f(\mathbf{x}n)$ defined as where upper- and lower-case symbols denote respectively random variables and their values and $P\{\}$ denotes probability.
+The stationary process X_i is determined in terms of its nth order joint distribution function $F(\mathbf{x}n)$ or the density $f(\mathbf{x}n)$ defined as where upper- and lower-case symbols denote respectively random variables and their values and $P\{\}$ denotes probability.
 The nth order joint entropy is defined as (Papoulis, 1991):